What is not to love about arugula?

 Pick leaves at two inches.

-‘Red Dragon’ is a colorful selection that brings a pop of color into an otherwise green pallet.
+‘Red Streaked’ is a colorful selection that brings a pop of color into an otherwise green pallet.
 The traditional oak-leaf shaped, toothed leaves are punctuated with maroon veins.

 Luckily, it’s bite is not as bad as its bark as it’s one of the milder offerings.